wcfjeffrey/jeffreywoo-whatsapp-ai-model/README.md

 <img src="assets/JeffreyWooWhatsApp16.png" alt="JeffreyWooWhatsApp16" width="1200" height="900" />

 ## ⚖️ Disclaimer
-**JeffreyWoo WhatsApp CRM & SRM** provides AI-driven insights for business workflow support only.
+**JeffreyWoo WhatsApp CRM & SRM** provides AI-driven insights for informational, educational, and demonstration purposes only.
 It does not replace professional CRM/SRM platforms or guarantee financial, legal, or contractual outcomes.
+It does not constitute professional advice of any kind, including but not limited to legal, financial, medical, or relationship advice.

+The AI‑generated responses and interactions are produced by machine learning models and may be inaccurate, inappropriate, or offensive.
+The app is not intended to replace human judgment or professional services.

 Users should validate outputs before making business-critical decisions.
+The developer assumes no liability for any damages, misunderstandings, or harms arising from the use of this software.

+Use at your own risk.

 ## 👤 About the Author
 Jeffrey Woo — Finance Manager | Strategic FP&A, AI Automation & Cost Optimization | MBA | FCCA | CTA | FTIHK | SAP Financial Accounting (FI) Certified Application Associate | Xero Advisor Certified